Clara Wu Tsai

-Clara Wu Tsai (born 1966) is an American businesswoman, philanthropist, and social justice activist.
-She is a co-owner of the Brooklyn Nets of the National Basketball Association (NBA), the New York Liberty of the Women’s National Basketball Association (WNBA), the San Diego Seals of the National Lacrosse League (NLL) and Barclays Center.
+Clara Wu Tsai (born 1966) is an American businesswoman, philanthropist, and activist.
+She is a co-owner of the Brooklyn Nets of the National Basketball Association (NBA), the New York Liberty of the Women's National Basketball Association (WNBA), the San Diego Seals of the National Lacrosse League (NLL) and Barclays Center.
 She is the founder of the Joe and Clara Tsai Foundation, a philanthropic organization; the Social Justice Fund, which focuses on economic mobility and racial justice; the Wu Tsai Human Performance Alliance, which funds health and scientific research; and is a founding partner of REFORM Alliance, a nonprofit focused on prison and parole reform in the United States.

 Early life and education

 Tsai was born in Lawrence, Kansas, to De Min Wu and Chin-Sha Wu, who were immigrants from Taiwan.
 Her father was a professor of economics at the University of Kansas and her grandfather, Wu San-lien, was the first elected mayor of Taipei City.
 Tsai attended Stanford University, receiving both a Bachelor of Arts degree and a master's degree in international relations in 1988.
-She later received a M.B.A. from Harvard University in 1993.
+She later received an M.B.A. from Harvard University in 1993.

 Career

 Wu Tsai was a senior manager and vice president in the business analysis unit of the finance group at American Express.
 Wu Tsai also worked for Taobao Hong Kong.

-Wu Tsai was a founding partner of REFORM Alliance and sits on the board of directors.

 In 2017, her husband Joseph Tsai was awarded an expansion license from the National Lacrosse League for a lacrosse team in San Diego, which they named the San Diego Seals.
 Wu Tsai is a co-owner of the team.

 In January 2019, Wu Tsai and her husband purchased the Brooklyn Nets and the Nets' arena Barclays Center from Mikhail Prokhorov.
 In 2019, the New York Liberty were sold to the Tsais and moved the team to Barclays Center.
 The Tsais gave the team amenities facilities "equal to their male counterparts," according to the New York Times, and recruited star players like Sabrina Ionescu, Jonquel Jones, and Breanna Stewart.
+She is the Team Governor for the New York Liberty.

 Wu Tsai is the executive producer of the films Into the Okavango, a 2018 National Geographic documentary about conservation; Blue Bayou, a 2021 drama; Unfinished Business, a 2022 documentary about the WNBA; and Lucky Lu a 2025 drama;

 Boards

 Wu Tsai serves on the board of trustees for Stanford University, Lincoln Center for the Performing Arts, and New York Presbyterian Hospital.
-She serves on the advisory board for the Institute of Protein Design at the University of Washington.
-She is also on the REFORM Alliance board.
+She serves on the University of Washington Institute of Protein Design's advisory board and on the board of directors of REFORM Alliance, where she was a founding partner.